-Our family have visited Portugal every single year for the last 29 years.
-And I cannot see that altering going forward.
+Our family have visited Portugal every year for the last 29 years.
+I cannot see that altering going forward.
 As a result, I feel like I can speak with some authority about the place and its culture.

 As people look towards taking a summer break, they could be forgiven for worrying about booking a holiday at all until the dust settles on Brexit.
 The prospect of booking abroad is likely a concern because it is unknown what costs and disruption might be caused (either purposely, or accidentally) by the EU leadership when it comes to Brits travelling abroad.
 Many people seem to be hanging on before committing.
-Yet I would like to pose a different philosophy when it comes to considering booking a holiday to the Algarve, Portugal.
-Here are six key reasons to go ahead and book your holiday to The Algarve sooner rather than later.
+Yet I would like to pose a different philosophy when it comes to considering booking a holiday to Portugal.
+Here are six primary reasons to go ahead and book your holiday to The Algarve sooner rather than later.

-It Will Be Easier To Enter Portugal Than It Is Now
+Post-Brexit It Will Be Easier To Enter Portugal Than It Is Now

 There is little or no threat of disruption to direct travel with Portugal and authorities are even promising a specific lane, much like the Schengen area countries enjoy, in order to prevent delays.